 Work in the gardens has become very typical for the season, with emphasis on tidying, cutting back and mulching.
 A big job for us this time of the year is leaf collection.
 We compost a lot of our leaf litter, as it’s a free source of extremely good mulch for plants.
 Let’s face it the natural ways are usually the best!
 We do not however collect up the leaves from our main Lime tree avenue.
 These are pushed back under the trees to provide a protective mulch and feed for the snowdrop and bluebell bulbs that live there.

 December is always a month where we aim to finish up projects etc, but I have learnt to be realistic.
 Life goes on in January!
 Other work for the month includes wind lopping roses to prevent wind rock, roughly digging over vegetable beds, tidying up and disinfecting glasshouses, planting, or moving bare root trees and shrubs, sorting out compost bins and spreading on the surface of vegetable beds, tree surgery and general housekeeping.

-All of us here in Blarney Castle Estate would like to wish everybody a very happy Christmas and a prosperous new year.
+All of us here in Blarney Castle Estate would like to wish everybody a very happy Christmas and a prosperous New Year.
 We hope to see more of you in the gardens next year.
 Do make use of the season passes, as they represent excellent value for money.
 I look forward to seeing you in the gardens in 2022.
-Adam